Studying at Cambridge

 CV for between-individual variation = [(√between-individual variance) / mean]*100

-For most nutrients, within-individual variation is greater than between-individual variation [1 ].
-This is demonstrated in Table D.1.10 for a sub group of Japanese women [18 ].
+For most nutrients, within-individual variation is greater than between-individual variation [2].
+This is illustrated in Table D.3.1 for a sub-group of Japanese women [1].
 For example, fat intake was on average 59.7g per day, but this varied on average by 35% for each individual from one day to the next, but only by 19.3% from one individual to another.
-The scenario in which within-individual variation is greater than between-individual variation is shown above in Figure D.1.9 part B.
+Figure D.3.1 shown above also displays the scenario that within-individual variation is greater than between-individual variation.

-The relationship between within- and between-individual variation has important implications for assessment, and can be summarised as a ratio (for example see ‘VR’ in Table D.1.10).
-If within-individual variation is small relative to between-individual variation (see Figure D.1.9 part A), then individuals can be more readily distinguished [1 9].
+The relationship between within- and between-individual variation has important implications for assessment and can be summarised as a ratio (for example see variance ratio, ‘VR’, in Table D.3.1).
+If the within-individual variation is small relative to between-individual variation (Figure D.3.1), then individuals can be more readily distinguished [2,3].
 If, as is normally the case, the within-individual variation is large relative to between-individual variation, then distinguishing between individuals and subsequent ranking is more difficult.

 This partly explains why the mean intake of a group is usually more readily assessed than the intake in an individual.